thanksmister/wallpanel-android-things/README.md

 ## Enclosure

 Originally I 3D printed an enclosure: https://www.thingiverse.com/thing:1082431.
-However, I ended up you want to buying a SmartPi Touch case which is a great option especially if you have the [Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2/).
+However, I ended up buying a SmartPi Touch case which is a great option especially if you have the [Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2/).